bronwyndev/motherofchownz/README.md

 ## My projects 👩‍💻

-- [Slime Rancher Assistant](https://slimerancherassistant.netlify.app/), a simple web application built in React to plan out your ranch in the video Slime Rancher.
+- [Slime Rancher Assistant](https://slimerancherassistant.netlify.app/), a simple web application built in React to plan out your ranch in the video game Slime Rancher.

 and many more exciting projects to be unveiled...

-## About me
+## About me 🦇

 Originally from New Zealand, I made the leap over the ditch to Sydney, Australia in 2022.
 My career in development spans 9 years so far and over that time I have built countless projects across a plethora of sectors and technologies.